arvchahal/CodeDetective/README.md

 # Code Detective CLI

-A CLI to detect syntax errors and other code issues for Python, JavaScript, TypeScript, JSX, C++, and tax code using static analysis and machine learning.
+A CLI to detect syntax errors and other code issues for Python and JS, using syntax analysis and advanced machine learning to detect errors

 ## Scope